ros/rosdistro/CONTRIBUTING.md

 The anchor/alias should be formatted as `migrate_eol_<YYYY>_<MM>_<DD>_<NEW_KEY_UNDERSCORED>`.

+The EOL date of the entry should match the EOL date of the longest supported current platform.

 Some existing rules do not have `python-` or `python3-` prefixes, but this is no longer recommended.
 If the package ever becomes available in Debian or Ubuntu, the `python3-` prefix ensures that the `pip` key is next to it alphabetically.
 The `-pip` key should be removed when the package becomes available on all platforms, and all existing users of the `-pip` key should migrate to the new key.